NuevoFoundation/workshops/content/english/linux-basics/activity-5.md

 chmod 751 [insert filename]
 ```

 The values can be understood as 7 is the combination of 4, 2, and 1.
-Thus, it gives users the permission to read, write, and execute.
+Thus, it gives <b>u</b>sers the permission to read, write, and execute.
 What permissions do the other two values give?
 | KEY |
 | :--- |